ChenchengLiang/ChenchengLiang.github.io/_posts/2019-09-09-alpine-verification-meeting-avm-2019.md

 The [Alpine Verification Meeting](https://avm.sosy-lab.org/index.php) is an informal research meeting focused on current problems in **formal verification**.
 Rather than following the conventional paper-submission and proceedings format, AVM brings researchers together to share recent, ongoing, or submitted work, discuss open problems, and explore possible collaborations.

-The 2019 edition had a particularly strong doctoral-research focus.
-According to the [official report from Brno University of Technology](https://www.fit.vut.cz/fit/news/2468/.en), doctoral students presented much of the research programme, alongside invited lectures by **Javier Esparza**, **Mauro Pezzè**, and **Nikos Gorogiannis**.

 The talks reflected the breadth of the verification community, including topics such as:

 - automated and software verification